 Each user in Kubernetes owns a service account.
 The service account can be used as a credential to submit jobs and log on to the console.
 Permissions are granted to users based on user roles.
 For example, the admin role can log on to AI Dashboard and perform maintenance operations on a cluster.
 The researcher role can submit jobs, use cluster resources, and log on to AI Developer Console.
 The admin role has all permissions that the researcher role has.

 User groups are the smallest unit in resource allocation.
-Each user group corresponds to a leaf node in quota trees.
+Each user group corresponds to a leaf node in the quota tree.
 Users must be associated with user groups before the users can use resources that are associated with the user groups.

 The following section describes how to use a quota tree to set hierarchical resource quotas and how to use a user group to allocate resources to users.
 The following section also describes how to share and reclaim CPU resources by submitting a simple job.